saltict/availproject.github.io/docs/about/introduction.md

 ### Ensuring Consensus & Block Propagation

 Validators play a pivotal role in Avail's ecosystem.
-They receive the commitment-laden blocks, regenerate the commitments to verify their accuracy and reach a consensus on the block.
+They receive the commitment-laden blocks, regenerate the commitments to verify their accuracy and reach a consensus on the block, which requires agreement from at least two-thirds (super majority).
 Validators ensure that only verified and agreed-upon data is propagated through the network.
-This stage is vital for ensuring that the data, once validated, can be relayed via Avail’s data attestation bridge.
+They reach consensus This stage is vital for ensuring that the data, once validated, can be relayed via Avail’s data attestation bridge.

 ### Light Clients: The Guardians of Data Availability Using DAS

-After block finalization, light clients play a crucial role in ensuring data integrity.
-They use [<ins>Data Availability Sampling (DAS)</ins>](/docs/glossary.md#data-availability-sampling-das) to verify block data and detect any data withholding by validators.
-This process involves downloading random data samples and checking them against the Kate commitments and Merkle proofs.
-This is what allows light clients to authenticate specific data segments without requiring the full block.
+Light clients within Avail's ecosystem use [<ins>Data Availability Sampling (DAS)</ins>](/docs/glossary.md#data-availability-sampling-das) to verify block data integrity.
+They check KZG polynomial openings against the commitments in the block header for each sampled cell, enabling them to independently and instantly verify data availability.
+This method bypasses the need for reconstructing full KZG commitments or relying on fraud proofs, underpinning Avail's high security and data integrity standards maintained by decentralized verification.
+However, for more comprehensive data integrity checks, especially for row integrity within the data matrix, app clients perform KZG reconstruction.
+This approach is more optimal for verifying the integrity of entire rows than validating individual cells.

 > On the other side, full nodes use Kate commitments for two primary purposes: reconstructing the full data for network-wide verification or creating fraud proofs to challenge any discrepancies in the data.
 This dual mechanism of light clients and full nodes working in tandem also strengthens the overall security and reliability of the network.